What Happened to Your Paycheck? Personal Finance Statistics for 2025

 These somewhat bleak results came from an AP-NORC poll of 1,062 American adults.

-37% of Americans would have a hard time covering an unexpected cash expense of just $400 in 2023.
+37% of Americans had a hard time covering an unexpected cash expense of just $400 in 2024.

 (The Federal Reserve)